Fill in the Blanks

 Rivnuts are a combination of rivet and nut.
 A hole is drilled through the skin and the Rivnut, which resembles a hollow rivet with threads inside its shank, is slipped into the hole and upset with a special puller.

-- All answers to MCQs, are available only to Patreon, thus preserving the value of the exam.
-Becoming a Patreon, you can get access to answers and more questions.
+• All answers are available only to Patreon members, thus preserving the value of the exam.
+By becoming a Patreon member, you can get access to answers and more questions.
 Go to the Aeronautics Guide Patreon page, or